joelbonnie/HealthStatLog/README.md

  to display.
 - You can save the state of my application by clicking the "Save" button.
 - You can reload the state of my application by clicking the "Load" button

+## Phase 4: Task 2
+### Example Output Log

+LOGS: <br>
+Wed Nov 23 17:19:56 PST 2022 <br>
+New Health Log Added! <br>
+Wed Nov 23 17:19:57 PST 2022 <br>
+Health Logs Viewed! <br>
+Wed Nov 23 17:20:04 PST 2022 <br>
+Specified Health Log Removed!

+This is the log produced when the following actions have occurred:
+- A Health Log is added
+- Then, Health Logs are viewed
+- Then, a Health Log is removed

+The three actions being logged are when we **add a new Health Log**, when we **remove an existing Health Log** or when we **view all the existing Health Logs**.
+Since the logging action is done entirely in the model package, if no logs are printed on exiting the program this indicates that none of the three actions stated above has occurred.

+## Phase 4: Task 3